abcnorio/diffinmeans/README.md

  A difference in the Sets (different Means and/ or Standard Deviations) -0.03579686              TRUE The same Sets (same Means and/ or Standard Deviations)                  0.03579686              TRUE
 ```
+Be aware that the output contains now the sign of the results exp(x) like Brobdingnag stores it.

 ### Graphical output

 There is a graphical output for the qualitative version as well as the quantitative one.
-The qualitative graphical output is based on UMS whereas the quantitative one is based on PG.
+The qualitative graphical output is based on the UMS version whereas the quantitative one is based on the PG version.

-Example qutalitative version:
+Example qualitative version:

 ```
 UMSplot(inval=res.SIB.NRFmf,pdfout=FALSE)